 Sonny is a double major in Animal Studies and Psychology.
 Her love for animals began with her 4 family dogs, foster puppy litters, and as many trips to the Brookfield Zoo, Lincoln Park Zoo, and the Shedd aquarium as possible.
 One of her hands on experiences with animals was as a doggy daycare attendant and shadow trainer’s assistant, this grew her interest in how animals cognitively interact together.
 Currently, Sonny works at Southeastern Guide Dogs in the Puppy nursery and Puppy kindergarten as a canine care technician and puppy educator.
 After graduating from Eckerd, Sonny hopes to become an official service dog trainer as well as travel the globe and compare how dogs behave and interact with others differently in contrasting parts of the world.

-Madeline is majoring in Animal Studies with a minor in Biology and Spanish.
+Madeline is majoring in Animal Studies with a minor in Biology.
 Throughout high school, she worked at the Greensboro Science Center Aquarium as a docent, which allowed her to educate her community about the ocean and its inhabitants.
 She is passionate about marine mammals and enjoys visiting aquariums and animal sanctuaries all over the nation.
 This passion was sparked from a young age due to spending a lot of her childhood on the East Coast.
-She is particularly fascinated in sharks and hopes to develop a career focusing on the study of shark psychology and behavior.
+She is particularly fascinated in orangutans and hopes to develop a career focusing on the study of primate psychology and behavior.

 Aubree Fisher is a sophomore at Eckerd College this year and is very excited to be joining the Eckerd College Comparative Psychology Lab!
 She is majoring in both Environmental and Animal studies with a minor in Anthropology.
 Aubree is just starting off in this group as a Literature Searcher and hopes to build on the foundations of her future in working with animals.
 She does not have much previous work experience with animals, but has interacted with them all her life.
 Having pets growing up, Aubree has always been interested in the lives of non-human animals, inspiring her to be involved in this field.
 She hopes to gain knowledge about the relationships we have with animals and to be able to educate others about what we can learn from them.